-Taking responsibility within the local community is an important commitment for The George in Rye.
+Taking responsibility within the local community is a fundamental commitment of The George in Rye and its employees.

-In 2013 a scheme was introduced whereby a £1 discretionary donation is added to every guest’s bill.
-Guests are asked on checkout if they would like to donate to our chosen local charity and we then match every £1 donated by our guests.
-If you are a local charity and would like to be considered for our fundraising scheme please contact us.
-Each of the following received over £1,000 through our Guest Check Out scheme:
+In 2013 a scheme was introduced whereby a discretionary donation is added to every guest’s bill.
+Guests are asked on check-out if they would like to donate to our chosen local charity and we then match every £1 donated by our guests.
+Here are some of the charities we have supported in the past:

-The George in Rye sponsorship towards a place in the 2016 London Marathon.
+The George provided £1000 of sponsorship towards a place in the 2016 London Marathon.
 Gemma Brooks, who married at The George in 2008, was chosen as the winner of the place.
 All proceeds went to the NSPCC’s Childline appeal.

 Rye & District Community Transport’s Chairman, the late John Izod, was delighted to receive the donation.
 “I am overwhelmed by the generosity of the George’s guests and very grateful to the hotel and its management and staff for organising the collection.
 RDCT operates the 326 Rye Town service without financial support so we have a big hole to fill to ensure that we maintain the 326 and all the other services that we provide.
 Donations like this are a big help and also encourage us to continue in our efforts.”